appsparkler/study/web/accessibility/stefany_newman/class.md

 - avoid placeholders since it gives a false idea that the form is populated.
 Instead add some supporting text instead.
 - use descriptive text for buttons that submit a form - for ex.
 "Send Message" or "Subscribe to newsletter", etc.

+## advanced web accessibility techniques
+- always add form controls inside form
+- use `aria-live` for elements that get updated on the fly - for ex. a TODO list.
+-